 Universities and colleges offer teacher training courses for both graduates and undergraduates.
 If you want your teacher training to be based at a university, this is the option for you.

-University-led courses run full-time over one year, or part-time over two years.
-Your training will include spending time at your university or college, working with other trainees and being taught by university colleagues.
+Postgraduate university-led courses run full-time over one year, or part-time over two years.
+Courses are available across England, so there are plenty of options when it comes to location.
+Your training will include spending time at your university or college, working with trainees and being taught by university colleagues.

 If you need further information, call us on Freephone 0800 389 2500 or use our online chat service between 8am and 8pm.

 This event in Newcastle will give you the chance to ask experts about your teacher training options and what it’s like to teach.

 This event in Blackpool will give you the chance to ask experts about your teacher training options and what it’s like to teach.

 This event in Bristol will give you the chance to ask experts about your teacher training options and what it’s like to teach.

 01 March 2018 16:30